Builders Industry Shows and Construction Conventions Coming to You Soon

 Widely considered the premiere construction convention in Las Vegas and around the country, the NAHB International Builders Showcase was this past January (2020).
 But fear not – it will be back next year, this time in Orlando in February.
 A number of other conventions squeaked in just before Covid hit the U.S., but even if you missed those, there is still plenty of construction trade shows in store for the rest of the year, and some that are already scheduled for early 2021.

 So get ready to plan your next work trip!
-Following is a list of builders industry shows and construction trades expo in 2020, happening around the country.
+Following is a list of 2020 builders industry shows and construction trades expo from around the country.
 In fact, our list even takes you into early 2021.